kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Not including the schema on a stored procedure execution will lead to compile locks.
 For example, the stored procedure named `dbo.ProductGet` that is owned by `dbo`, and another application connection string user named `app_Web` runs this stored procedure by using the command `EXECUTE ProductGet;`, the initial cache lookup by object name fails because the object is not owner-qualified.
 SQL Server does not yet know whether another stored procedure named `app_Web.ProductGet` exists and SQL Server cannot be sure that the cached execution plan for `dbo.ProductGet` is the correct one to use.
 SQL Server needs to obtain an exclusive compile lock and prepares to compile.
 SQL Server performs a precise search of the procedure cache to locate a previously compiled plan even without owner qualification.

+Obtaining the lock and performing lookups and other work that is needed to reach this point can introduce a delay for the compile locks that leads to blocking.
+This is especially true if many users who are not the stored procedure's owner concurrently run the procedure without supplying the owner's name.

 Use `EXECUTE dbo.ProductGet;` and not `EXECUTE ProductGet;`.

 - See [Additional Scenarios that lead to compile locks (1.
 Stored Procedure is executed without Fully Qualified Name)](https://docs.microsoft.com/en-us/troubleshoot/sql/performance/troubleshoot-blocking-caused-compile-locks#additional-scenarios-that-lead-to-compile-locks:~:text=Stored%20Procedure%20is%20executed%20without%20Fully%20Qualified%20Name) by Microsoft